armory/docs-cdaas/content/en/reference/deployment/config-file/targets.md

 ## Namespace

+`targets.<targetName>.namespace`

+Optional but recommended

-`targets.<targetName>.namespace`: (Recommended) The namespace on the target Kubernetes cluster that you want to deploy to.
+The namespace on the target Kubernetes cluster that you want to deploy to.
 This field overrides any namespaces defined in your manifests.

 For example, this snippet overrides the namespace in your manifest and deploys the app to a namespace called `overflow`: